gitnnelg/draft-deen-ietf-ipmc-update/draft-deen-ietf-ipmc-update.md

 ### Corporate Governance Context

 The IETF IPMC is a Delaware nonstock corporation with no members.
-Under Delaware General Corporation Law (DGCL), such corporations typically operate as self‑perpetuating boards, meaning that directors are elected by the sitting board rather than by members or shareholders.
+Because Delaware General Corporation Law (DGCL) does not provide for the appointment of directors by third-parties, such corporations typically operate with self‑perpetuating boards, meaning that directors are elected by the sitting board rather than by members or shareholders or third-parties.
 This governance model is expressly reflected in the IPMC bylaws.

 ### IPMC Director Selection Mechanism

 The process for IPMC board composition is defined in IPMC Bylaws § 3.3, and operates as follows:

 * Initial Board Formation (§ 3.3(a))

 The initial directors of the IPMC were the IETF Trustees serving at the time of the IPMC’s incorporation.
 This ensured continuity of fiduciary responsibility and alignment between the Trust and the newly formed IPMC.

 * Subsequent Director Selection (§ 3.3(b))

-Upon expiration of an IPMC director’s term, the sitting IPMC Board elects a successor director.
+Upon expiration of an IPMC director’s term or their resignation, the sitting IPMC Board elects a successor director.
 However, the pool of eligible candidates is constrained:

 * Each director seat is associated with a specific nominating organization (IETF NomCom, IESG, or ISOC Board of Trustees), consistent with RFC 8714.
-* When a term expires, the relevant nominating organization selects the individual to be nominated.
+* When a term expires or a director resigns, the relevant nominating organization selects the individual to be nominated.
-* That individual is then submitted to the IPMC Board, which formally elects the nominee as a director.
+* That individual is then submitted to the IPMC Board, which is then required under the bylaws to formally elect the nominee as a director.

 In practice, this means that while the legal act of election is performed by the IPMC Board (as required by Delaware law), the substantive selection authority rests with the RFC 8714-designated nominating organizations.